timchilders/galaxyzoo2/README.md

 ## Conclusion:
-The model was only run on the full set of training data once given the time constraints of the project.
-Additionaly it would have been usefull to include class weight balancing because the classes were inbalanced.
-I would also like to run the model with less image augmentation to see how it performs.
-Additionally it would be interesting to compare the model to other 'state of the art' models such as Xception or ResNet.
+Given a loss 0.35, this model could use improvement.
+One consideration is this model does not include class weight balancing, which may improve the model's predictions.
+The model also appears to be underfitting with the training data.
+This may be due to the image augmentation implemented for the training data.
+Additionally, it would be interesting to compare the model to other 'state of the art' models such as Xception or ResNet.

 ## References: